 Returning to correspondences of the Tetragrammaton.
 The natural order of the elements below line up to the areas of the body.
 Here the body is Adam Kadmon and corresponds to the 4 Worlds of the Kabbalah.

 י-Yod- Fire- Atziluth- The World of pure Energy

 ה-Heh- Air- Briah- The World of Ideas in their purity without form, much

-ו-Vav- Water- Yetzirah- The World of Formation and ideas taking form and shape, much like water taking on the shape of the vessel it is in
+ו-Vav- Water- Yetzirah- The World of Formation and ideas taking form and shape.
+Like water taking on the shape of the vessel it is in

-ה-Heh- Earth- Assiah- The World of Action and the worlds above taking physical form in what we call the observable universe
+ה-Heh- Earth- Assiah- The World of Action.
+The worlds above taking physical form as the observable universe

-The first Heh in the above list, is aligned with Air and the chest, home of the lungs in the physical body.
-Heh also has the added correspondence of window and its links to the air outside.
-The Vav is in turn is aligned with water and is placed over the abdomen, home to the watery aspects of the body.
-Vav also has the correspondence of nail or a fastener.
-Water, or liquids in general always connect things within the bounds of its container, much like the world of Formation as stated above.
+The first Heh corresponds with Air and the chest, home of the lungs in the physical body.
+Heh also corresponds to window and its link to the air outside.
+The Vav aligns with water.
+It is over the abdomen, home to the watery aspects of the body.
+Vav also corresponds to nail or a fastener.
+Water, or liquids always connect things within the bounds of its container.
+Like the world of Formation above.

-Observing the world of Nature and aligning our magical and mystical practices to it leads to a harmony with the universe and within ourselves so that we may pursue the Work in strength, wisdom and love.
+Observing Nature, aligning our magical and mystical practices to it leads to harmony with the universe and ourselves.
+So that we may continue the Work in strength, wisdom and love.